hgeg/spawn/README.md

 # spawn
-a spawn-fcgi wrapper for easily handling your web applications.
+a fcgi app spawner for easily handling your web applications.

 ## installation
-install spawn-fcgi package first. then add the file named spawn to your path or move it to your bin directory.
+just add the spawn executable to your path or move it to your bin directory.

 ## how to use
-go to your web application directory enter the command to initialize spawn for your application:
+go to your web application directory and enter the command to initialize spawn for your application:

-    spawn init -f <filename.py> -p <port>
+    spawn init -f <filepath> -p <port>

-if you want to run a custom command each time you start your project also add ```-c "command"``` option.
-After the initialization phase, start/stop your app using ```spawn start/stop``` or simply restart by using ```spawn restart```.
-To remove spawn configuration use ```purge``` command.
+this will create a config file named `.spawn` at current directory. now, to start your application just type `spawn start` on this directory, or use `-d <path>` option. here is the list of all the commands with complete options:

+* `init -f <filepath> -p <port> [--onstart <path>] [--onstop <path>]`: creates spawn configuration for the process.
+* `start [-d <abspath>]`: starts the process.
+* `stop`: stops the process
+* `status`: shows the spawn configuration for the process
+* `clean`: removes spawn config